otalk/getScreenMedia/README.md

 It's ugly and annoying to check for support without this tool.
 Node-style (error-first) APIs that are cross-browser, installable with npm and runnable on the client === win!

+## Error handling

+Error handling (denied requests, etc) are handled mostly by the underlying [getUserMedia lib](https://github.com/HenrikJoreteg/getUserMedia).
+However this adds one more error type:

+- `"HTTPS_REQUIRED"`

+Because that's a current requirement of Chrome, the only browser that currently supports screensharing.

+See the [handling errors section of the getUserMedia lib](https://github.com/HenrikJoreteg/getUserMedia#handling-errors-summary) for details about how errors are handled.

 ## License